 I ask the question again.
 Your marriage, your family, your friends…Are you an effective team?

-Life is to be enjoyed with others, and when you are married, two become one so don’t go being a lone ranger while being married.
+Life is to be enjoyed with others.
 Be there for each other no matter what.

 Fill in your email address below.
 All emails are strictly confidential as only myself and Fiona read them.
 Stay blessed and be strong.
 We are here for you so never hesitate to ask for advice.